rokett/Remove-Logfiles/README.md

 ## Usage

-The following examples will delete all *.tmp files after 3 days.
+The following examples will delete all *.tmp files which are older than 3 days.

 ### From within a Powershell console